Minthawphyo/Plant-Disease-Diagnosis-App/README.md

 It can classify between 14 different plant diseases.

 ## Customization
-- - The plant diseases and treatment recommendations are configured in data.py.
+-  The plant diseases and treatment recommendations are configured in data.py.
 Add or remove diseases by modifying this file.
-- - Retrain the model on new data to handle more plant disease classes by running train.py with an updated dataset.
+-  Retrain the model on new data to handle more plant disease classes by running train.py with an updated dataset.

+## Credits
+- The model is trained on the PlantVillage dataset.
+- Built with Streamlit and TensorFlow.

+#### Copy and paste this content into your Markdown file.
+Adjust any formatting or details as needed.